KathiSa/climateindoorsimulation/FileInput.md

    * Deleting an existing EPW file
       * If you want to remove an uploaded file, you don't have to delete it.
 You can choose a new file and the old upload will be overwritten.

-## Proceed or use optional Feature: Run simulation only via idf & epw file
+## Proceed or use optional feature: Run simulation only via idf & epw file

 After successfully uploading the idf and epw files (Fig. 4, marker 1), there are two ways to proceed.